tsackton/taelgar/Cosmology/Multiverse/Echo Realms/Feywild/Feywild.md

 -   Pretty much all of the feywild is part of realms of various Archfey and Fey Lords.
 Each fey lords domain can be fairly different - some have glittering courts, even cities, while others are extremely wild, and many are in between; some are largely pleasant and friendly, others hostile or malicious.
 Some are pretty strict about policing their boundaries, others let anyone pass, still others are hidden and cannot be found by ordinary means.
 The transitions are often not obvious to non-fey (but all fey can easily sense these borders) and catching someone trespassing is an easy way the fey lords use to lure the unknowing or unwitting into deals and bargains.

 -   The archfey and fey lords that rule the domains of the feywild generally owe their allegiance to either the Seelie Court or the Unseelie Court.
-While crudely considered "good" and "evil" fey by unknowing [[humans]], the real differences between them are subtler and more complicated, with the Seelie Court generally associated with protocol and the trappings of civilization, and the Unseelie Court generally associated with indulgence of primal instincts and a much more chaotic vibe.
+While crudely considered "good" and "evil" fey by unknowing [[Humans]], the real differences between them are subtler and more complicated, with the Seelie Court generally associated with protocol and the trappings of civilization, and the Unseelie Court generally associated with indulgence of primal instincts and a much more chaotic vibe.
 There are also independent archfey that shun the conflict of the Seelie and Unseelie courts and hold themselves neutral.

 %%